izagawd/DiscordBot/README.md

 A discord chat bot that simulates a turn by turn based video game using c#

-Note: A discord bot, a postgresql database and .net core 8.0 is required to test this
+Note: A discord bot, a postgresql database (can be a local db) and .net core 8.0 is required to test this